raoofnaushad/Land-Cover-Classification-using-Sentinel-2-Dataset/README.md

 purpose, an image patch is feed into a classifier, in this illustration a neural network, and the classifier outputs the class shown on the image patch.

-we use mutli-spectral image data provided by the Sentinel-2A satellite in order to address the challenge of land use and land cover classification.
-Sentinel-2A is one satellite in the two-satellite constellation of the identical land monitoring satellites Sentinel-2A and Sentinel-2B.

 This satellite conver 13 spectral bands, where the  three bands B01, B09 and B10 are intended to be used for the correction of atmospheric effects (e.g., aerosols, cirrus or water vapor).
 The remaining bands are primarily intended to identify and monitor land use and land cover classes.
 Each satellite will deliver imagery for at least 7 years with a spatial resolution of up to 10 meters per pixel.

 In order to improve the chance of getting valuable image patches, they have selected satellite images with a low cloud level.
 Besides the possibility to generate a cloud mask, ESA provides a cloud level value for each satellite image allowing to quickly select images with a low percentage of clouds covering the land scene.

 ### Dataset
-Whenever we are working with supervised machine learning we need a dataset to train the model on, here we choose EuroSAT.
-1) EuroSAT dataset is open sourced.
+1. EuroSAT dataset is open sourced.
-2) It consist of satellite images RGB and multi spectral - covering 13 spectral bands (including visible, newar infrared, shortwave infrared) with 10 unique classes.
+2. It consist of satellite images RGB and multi spectral - covering 13 spectral bands (including visible, newar infrared, shortwave infrared) with 10 unique classes.
-3) It consist of 27000 labeled and geo referenced images.
+3. It consist of 27000 labeled and geo-referenced images.
-4) Geo-referenced.
-5) The dataset is published and benchmarked with CNN by a paper titled **EuroSAT: A Novel Dataset and Deep Learning Benchmark for Land Use and Land Cover
-Classification**  and they have made dataset public through this [repo]( https://github.com/phelber/eurosat).
+4. The dataset is published and benchmarked with CNN by a paper titled EuroSAT: A Novel Dataset and Deep Learning Benchmark for Land Use and Land Cover Classification and they have made dataset public through this repo.

-##### Some issues of satellite data handled by dataset:
+The authors were able to sort out some common issues that come up with studying satellite data and were able to sort it out for land use and land cover classification.

-1) Cloud appearence
+* Cloud appearence
-2) Color casting due to atmospheric effects
+* Color casting due to atmospheric effects
-3) Dead/pixels
+* Dead/pixels
-4) Ice or snow
+* Ice or snow

 ##### Band Evaluation
-In order to evaluate the performance of deep CNNs using single-band images as well shortwave-infrared and colorinfrared band combinations, we used the pretrained ResNet-50 with a fixed training-test split to compare the performance of the different spectral bands.
+In order to evaluate the performance of deep CNNs in a multi spectral dataset using single-band images as well shortwave-infrared and color infrared band combinations, we used the pretrained wide ResNet-50 with a fixed training-test split to compare the performance of the different spectral bands.
 For evaluating single-band image they inserted the information from a single spectral band on all three input channels.

-Bands with a lower spatial resolution have been upsampled to 10 meters per pixel using cubic-spline interpolation.
+Bands with a lower spatial resolution have been up sampled to 10 meters per pixel using cubic-spline interpolation.

 ### Working